chetanyakan/rasa/docs/user-guide/setting-up-ci-cd.rst

    rasa train

-Training a model verifies that your NLU pipeline and policy configurations are valid and trainable, and it provides a model to test on end-to-end test stories.
+Training a model verifies that your NLU pipeline and policy configurations are valid and trainable, and it provides a model to user for test conversations.
 Training a model is also :ref:`part of the continuous deployment process <uploading-a-model>`, as you'll need a model to upload to your server.

 End-to-End Testing